angus-grant/cbpi_BrewersChronicle/README.md

 <strong>Configuration</strong>

-You will need to copy your API Key from the relevant brewery selected from https://brewerschronicle.com/BreweryDetails.
+You will need to copy your API Key from the relevant brewery selected on the <A href="https://brewerschronicle.com/BreweryDetails">brewery details</a> page on Brewers Chronicle.
 Once you have selected the target brewery, expand the "Integration and API" section.

 Copy and paste the API Key into the "brewerschronicle_api_key setting in the Parameters section.